-Compulsively creative from an early age, Katherine Cowtan achieved a 1st Class Honours degree in textile design at West Surrey College of Art & Design, followed by an MA at the Royal College of Art in London.
+Compulsively creative from an early age, Katherine Cowtan achieved a 1st Class Honours degree in textile design at West Surrey College of Art & Design, followed by an MA in Woven Textile Design at the Royal College of Art in London.

-After college she worked for 15 years as a freelance woven textile designer, initially producing innovative silk furnishing fabrics at the historic Whitchurch Silk Mill in Hampshire, where mixing of fine coloured yarns to create shot silks appealed to her love of working with colour.
-Soon she started worked with fashion designers for whom she designed bespoke fabrics and scarves, which were commissioned as small scale batch production runs from several British mills.
+After college she worked for 15 years as a freelance woven textile designer, initially producing innovative silk fabrics at the historic Whitchurch Silk Mill in Hampshire, where mixing fine yarns to create shot silks appealed to her love of working with colour.
+Soon she started working with fashion designers, for whom she designed bespoke fabrics and scarves in a wider range of natural materials, which were commissioned for small scale batch production runs using several British mills.
 However, as the emphasis of these designs was on texture, she missed working with colour.

-After moving to rural Stirlingshire with her family, she was inspired by the local landscape, it’s changing weather and seasons, colours, textures and moods.
-Hoping that painting would allow a more direct response to her surroundings and freer use of colour than weaving, she turned her focus to painting.
-It wasn’t long before she started selling her paintings, and has never looked back!
+After moving to rural Stirlingshire with her family, she was inspired by the local landscapes.
+Looking for a more direct response to her surroundings and freer use of colour than weaving, she turned her focus to painting.
+It wasn’t long before she started selling her landscape paintings, and has never looked back!

 She was ‘Artist in Residence’ at Culcreuch Castle for several years and is one of the artists listed with Wild at Art, Scotland’s travel company.

-She sells work both locally and internationally, and enjoys teaching both painting and weaving locally.
+She sells work both locally and internationally, and enjoys teaching.

 Colour from the Countryside